refinedev/refine/documentation/tutorial/authentication/user-identity/index.md

 ## Using the `useGetIdentity` Hook

 After implementing the `getIdentity` method, we'll be able to call `useGetIdentity` hook and get the user's identity from our API.
-We'll use this hook inside our `<Header />` component to greet the user.

-Let's use the `useGetIdentity` hook inside our `<Header />` component.
+Now, we'll use the `useGetIdentity` hook inside our `<Header />` component to greet the user.

 Try to add the following lines to your `src/header.tsx` file: